 Recycling Nonprofits Making a Difference

 Do you have or know of a recycling organization or nonprofit that is making a positive impact on your community?
 Feel free to drop a comment below.
-Also check out our features on Recycle-A-Bike and RAFT Colorado for an up-close look at recycling nonprofits making a difference in the lives of children.
+Also check out our feature on RAFT Colorado for an up-close look at recycling nonprofits making a difference in the lives of children.